coozila/dragonflydb/SETUP_CLUSTER_3_5.md

 For the Intermediate Cluster configuration, we recommend using a cloud server instance with the following specifications:
 - **Minimum Instance Type**: **t3.large** (or equivalent)
 - **Minimum RAM**: 8 GB (This is the minimum requirement to run the cluster effectively.)
 - **Maximum RAM Supported**: Each DragonflyDB instance can support up to **1 TB of RAM**, allowing for extensive caching capabilities and handling of large datasets.
+With 5 instances, the cluster can manage a total of **up to 5 TB of data**, making it suitable for applications with significant data requirements.

 ### Architecture
 - **DragonflyDB Instances**: The cluster contains 5 instances of DragonflyDB.